Welcome to Year 5

 We give out Maths homework on a Friday and English homework on a Wednesday every week; please check your child has done it!
 Every child has a diary which contains their weekly timetable of lessons.
 They will use this to write their homework in and we may also use this to communicate with you.
 You can use it to communicate with us too, or feel free to see one of the adults in year 5 before or after school, there is always someone at the cloakroom door.

 Thank you to all the children and parents who have completed ‘learning at home’ activities over the last half term.
 We hope you have enjoyed researching and making models.
-The home baking has been particularly enjoyed by class 5JT and honey cakes have featured in our stories about ‘Egyptian Little Red Riding Hood’.
+The home baking has been enjoyed by class 5JT, particularly the chocolate cake in the shape of a pirate galleon.

 The staff are looking forward to seeing more of the children’s creations this half term.

-This half-term outdoor learning continues on a rolling 2-week format beginning with 5JT on the 2nd January.
-Please make sure that your child is wearing weather appropriate clothing for outdoor learning especially during the winter period.
-Your children will be outside and engaging in the outdoor curriculum regardless of the weather so it's important that they are wrapped up warm.
+This half-term outdoor learning continues on a rolling 2-week format.
+Please make sure that your child is wearing weather appropriate clothing for outdoor learning especially during the summer period.
+Your children will be outside and engaging in the outdoor curriculum regardless of the weather so it's important that they are wrapped up warm or protected from the sun, as appropriate.
 As for P.E kit we have been largely very pleased with the kit your children have been bringing to school and we ask that they just continue to wear appropriate kit.

 We are continuing with our whole school push on times tables, there are lots of activities online to help your child learn them (you can use the links here to access some great activities):Table Trees,Maths Magician and Woodlands Maths (Eastwood Community School does not take any responsibility for the content of external websites).
 To achieve age related expectations your child should have known their tables to 12x by the end of Year 4.